truthcoin/www.truthcoin.info/_posts/2016-05-21-codex-identity-sidechain.md

 Motivation & Scope
 --------------------

 (Basics) Any private computer system implies the existence of identities.
-Without them, the web would be overrun by spam, Sybil attacks, and so forth.
-Fortunately, authentication (usernames and passwords) was invented, allowing individuals to control, and "own" a private digital identity.
+Without identities, privacy and most commerce would be impossible, and the web would be overrun by spam, Sybil attacks, and so forth.
+Fortunately, authentication (usernames and passwords) was invented, allowing individuals to control, and "own" a private slice of cyberspace.

 (Today) Many authentication methods are used today.
-They are, perhaps, best arranged along a line of "convenience-security tradeoff": On one extreme, Snowden used PGP, and insisted that his correspondents use it as well (despite their considerable reluctance).
-On the other extreme, all Americans today use their Social Security Number as both an ID and a password -- it is used to file taxes, apply for credit, fulfill civic obligations.
+They might best be arranged along a "convenience-security tradeoff": On one extreme, Snowden used PGP, and insisted that his correspondents use it as well (despite their considerable reluctance).
+On the other extreme, all Americans today use their Social Security Number as an ID (and as a password) -- it is used to file taxes, apply for credit, and fulfill civic obligations.
 The SSN is convenient because enrollment is free, automatic, and universal.

 This project aims at neither extreme, and instead seeks an intelligent trade-off between convenience and security.

 ![extremes](/images/id-extremes.png)

 By the metric of "convenience", the SSN is the most successful.

 ![extremes](/images/ssn-convenient.png)

 However, by the metric of "security", PGP is the most successful.
 (As far as we know, the security is invincible.)

+### Comparison Table

 |Feature                                     |  PGP |  SSN | Codex |